The Kitzbühel Alps, called Kitzbüheler Alpen in German, extend in the Austrian provinces Tyrol and Salzburg

 Image gallery: Kitzbühel Alps

-In the north, the mountain chain from the Venediger mountain group.
-In the north the mountain chain is bounded by the Kaiser mountain chain, in the north east by the Loferer Steinberge and the Leoganger Steinberge, in the east by the Salzburg Schieferalpe, in the south there is the Grossglockner mountain group, in the south west by the Zillertal Alps, in the west by the Tux Alps and in the north west by the Brandenberger Alps.
+In the north, the mountain chain is bounded by the Kaiser Mountains, in the north east by the Loferer Steinberge and the Leoganger Steinberge, and in the east by the Salzburg Schiefer Alp.
+In the south there is the Grossglockner Group, in the south west there are the Zillertal Alps, in the west the Tux Alps and - finally - in the north west the Brandenberger Alps.

 Peaks: The most important summits are Mt.
 Grosser Rettenstein (2,366 m a.s.l.), Mt.
 Geissstein (2,363 m a.s.l.), Mt.
 Wildseeloderer (2,118 m a.s.l.), Mt.
 Hohe Salve (1,828 m a.s.l.), the Schmittenhöhe (1,965 m a.s.l.) and Mt.
 Hahnenkamm with its famous "Streif".

 Trails: The mountain chain of the Kitzbühel Alps, characterised by rugged peaks, is perfect for hiking and skiing, as there are several large skiing regions in this area.
 One of them is the Hahnenkamm Skiing Area with the "Streif", presumably the most famous ski slope worldwide.
 In between there are numerous alpine pastures and cosy ski huts, which invite you to a stop.